 FAQs on Accessing the Dark Web Safely

 The US military created the dark web to protect US intelligence communications online.
-It was later released to the public, where its ability to offer a high level of anonymity has led to various use cases.
+It was later released to the public in 2000, where its ability to offer a high level of anonymity has led to various use cases.
 While it has legitimate uses, the dark web's anonymity also makes it a hotbed for illicit activities, contributing to its infamous reputation.

 Can I access websites on the dark web on my phone, iPad, or Chromebook?